Michael Gunner: Resignation

+After politics

+In November 2022, Gunner joined Fortescue Future Industries (FFI).
+He was promoted to lead FFI's Australia West division in April 2023.
+In February 2024, Gunner announced he had left his job at Fortescue.
+In 2025, Gunner was made a partner at consulting firm KPMG.

+Political positions

+Gunner is a republican.
+He supports a woman's right to have an abortion.

 Personal life

-On 3 December 2017 Gunner married ABC journalist Kristy O'Brien.
+On 3 December 2017, Gunner married ABC journalist Kristy O'Brien.
 It is his second marriage.
 The couple has two sons, born in 2020 and 2022.

 In late January 2020, it was reported that Gunner would undergo heart surgery, after suffering a heart attack earlier in the month which had originally been described as a "minor heart scare".